devcon5io/timeseries/README.md

 The collector can be extended by deploying additional transformation logic written in a broad set of languages due to the polyglott nature of Vertx.

+# Building and Running

+To build the collector using Maven, execute

+    mvn clean package

+This will create a fat-jar with all the dependencies.
+You may run the fat-jar with a configuration

+    java -jar target\ts-collector-1.0-SNAPSHOT-fat.jar -conf src\main\resources\collector.json